CRFricke/Authorization.Core/docs/Configure-Roles.md

 }
 ```

-### Associate Roles with the appropriate Users in the Identity database:
+### Associate Roles with the appropriate Users in the Identity database

 Continuing with the example above, use ASP.NET Core Identity's UserManager to create and persist an
 `AuthUser` for each User as shown below.